rabbitmq/erlang-rpm/README.md

 ## Provided Erlang/OTP Versions

-The package currently targets Erlang/OTP `22.x`, `21.3.x`, `20.3.x`, `19.3.x`.
+The package currently targets Erlang/OTP release series `22.x` and `21.3.x`.
 Only 64-bit packages are provided.

+Legacy series such as `20.3.x`, `19.3.x` are still produced but are not updated frequently by the upstream Erlang/OTP team and should be considered unmaintained.

-Some earlier releases are available but [highly discouraged](https://www.rabbitmq.com/which-erlang.html) due to known bugs that are catastrophic to RabbitMQ.
+Use of releases older than `19.3.6.13` is [highly discouraged](https://www.rabbitmq.com/which-erlang.html) due to known bugs that can be catastrophic to RabbitMQ deployments.

 ## Implicit OpenSSL/libcrypto Dependency